For the week ending Aug. 23, the MBA’s Market Composite Index dropped 6.2 percent on a seasonally adjusted basis from one week earlier

-Among the federal programs, the FHA share of total applications increased to 10.4 percent from 10.2 percent the week prior and the VA share of total applications increased to 11.5 percent from 10.3 percent, but the USDA share of total applications decreased to 0.7 percent from last week’s 0.8 percent.
+Among the federal programs, the FHA share of total applications increased to 10.5 percent from 9.7 percent while the VA share of total applications decreased to 9.9 percent from 11.6 percent and the USDA share of total applications remained unchanged from 0.5 percent.